Shubhamsharma09/PYGames/README.md

 ```
 % python3 mainframe.py
 ```
 Start by choosing how many characters you want to reveal.
 You then have to guess the word that is made up with the given characters.
 You will gain points if you guess a valid word.
+You can use * as a wildcard to replace any one vowel.

 ## Numberguessing